firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-33/2016-05-03-an-army-of-bees.md

 On the first day of kindergarten, I walked you to school.
 I held your hand, and I hugged you for far too long before you disappeared into the classroom.
 Will you remember that moment, someday, and know how much I loved you?

 I’m sorry I can’t defeat this enemy and have a lifetime of peace with you.
 Bees are creatures of summer, and my tiny buzzing army cannot win another war.

-#### About the Author

-Caroline M. Yoachim lives in Seattle and loves cold cloudy weather.
-She is the author of dozens of short stories, appearing in Fantasy & Science Fiction, Clarkesworld, Asimov's, and Lightspeed, among other places.
-Her debut short story collection, *Seven Wonders of a Once and Future World & Other Stories*, is coming out with Fairwood Press in August 2016.
-For more about Caroline, check out her [website] (http://carolineyoachim.com).